rust-lang/chalk/book/src/clauses/implied_bounds.md

 only be done within our `foo` function in order to avoid the earlier problem where we had a global clause.

-We can apply these local reasonings everywhere we can have an environment -- i.e. when we can write where clauses -- that is, inside impls, trait declarations, and type declarations.
+We can apply this local reasoning everywhere we can have an environment -- i.e. when we can write where clauses -- that is, inside impls, trait declarations, and type declarations.